 6. Good Ideas Can Come From Anyone On The Team - Ant Man

 Okay, the name "Time Heist" is laughable but so is the person who brought it up.
 Ant Man is the class clown of the series (maybe tied with Starlord).
 He's an ex-con who happened to be in the wrong place at the wrong time.
 He doesn't have any natural abilities and isn't really the brightest bulb in the pack.
-That said, it's this guy who comes up with the plan to undo the "snap of destiny."
+That said, it's this guy who comes up with the plan to undo the Blip.
 Yeah, I know right?

 Leadership Lesson: Leverage all of your team members, even the ones you don't think as highly of.
 If you've hired well, everyone on your team is competent and capable.
 It's easy to focus on the high-performers and miss out on ideas, insights, and solutions from other members of your team.
 Part of your leadership responsibility is to help everyone on your team grow and develop.
 Just think of it as brainstorming where there are no bad ideas and some of your people might surprise you.